TabularEditor/TabularEditorDocs/te3/features/supported-files.md

 > A windows native way of syncing a version controlled file into the "%localappdata%\TabularEditor3" folder is to use [SymLink](https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/).
 >
 > Store the required files in Git or OneDrive and create a Symlink to the "%localappdata%\TabularEditor3" folder, but be aware that this could end up with synchronization issues, if multiple users update the same file version.
+> So do this at your own discretion.

 ### MacroActions.json